The CQC – unanswered questions and misinformation

 This unlawful action has caused significant damage to private dentists across the country.
 It is unfortunate, that instead of accepting any wrongdoing and apologising for their role in this abject failure by the regulators to support and guide dentists during Covid, they have doubled down on the misinformation being provided.

-On the 29th June Nicky Rowland ran a question and answer session with John Milnes on the Facebook Group, “Leadership in Dentistry”.
+On the 29th June, Nicky Rowland ran a question and answer session with John Milne on the Facebook Group “Leadership in Dentistry”.
 The purpose of the webinar was to reassure dentists moving forwards as to how practices will be regulated by the CQC.
-Mr Milnes was asked by Ms Rowland how the CQC views the financial sustainability of dental practices moving forward; a critical and important question for the profession.
+Mr Milne was asked by Ms Rowland how the CQC views the financial sustainability of dental practices moving forward; a critical and important question for the profession.
 Here is his answer:

 “It is not really the core business of the CQC, the core business is that the public get services that are safe.
 Financial sustainability is a tricky one.
 Particularly if it is necessary to deliver treatments safely it is increasing…Private practices do of course, in terms of the treatment that they have been able to provide, or felt able to safely provide, again the time factor and the cost of PPE all of these things have had a huge effect, it would be simple to say you can just put your feet up, but actually that makes private dentistry more difficult to get, it means that some people wont be able to get access to dental care, roughly only about 50% of the population receive NHS dental care as well, so all of these considerations can have an effect on the oral health of the nation as a whole.
 So I think we wouldn’t be a very good regulator if we weren’t aware of that.
 Which then takes you on to fees.